What is an Election Worker?

 If you are interested in serving as an election worker, please complete the Online Election Worker Application Form.

+Thankfully, we have an abundance of people interested in working the polls.
+We continue to take applications with very few spots to fill.
 Your name will be added to a list of those interested.
-Your name will remain active until you request that it be removed.
-(Election Workers are also removed if they do not respond to any correspondence) Not all Election Workers work every election.
+Your name will remain on the "interested" list until you request that it be removed.
+You will only be contacted if an opening occurs.
+Unfortunately, not all Election Workers will be able to work every election.
 The number of Election Workers for an election is determined by the size of the election and the expected turnout.
-Election Workers are chosen to work a specific election by their ability, willingness to travel, and the number of workers needed.
-While we like to keep each Election Board constant throughout an Election Cycle, it is not always possible.
+Election Workers may be chosen to work a specific election by their ability, availability, willingness to travel, and/or the number of workers needed.
+While we like to keep each Election Board constant throughout an Election Cycle and like to work those with previous experience, it is not always possible.
 We might ask you to train to work but be on standby to work if needed.
 We strive to assign you as close to home as possible but it might not be in your home precinct.
 If unexpected vacancies occur, we might ask you to fill in elsewhere.

 Online Election Worker Application Form